Computational Technologies for Fashion Recommendation: A Survey: Special fashion recommendation

 Hidayati \myet~\cite{hidayati2018dress} study the correlations underlying body shapes and clothing styles based on the celebrity body measurements and dressing images.
 They first build a body shape model which can classify the types of body shapes with the body measurements.
 After that, a body-style map is constructed to model the correlations between clothing styles and body shapes, to discover the dominant style for certain body shape types.
 In the following work, Sattar \myet~\cite{sattar2019fashion} expand the scope of recommendation from celebrities to ordinary people.
 They propose a multi-photo method to estimate the shape of each user and try to investigate the relationship between body shape and clothing category in a supervised manner from a labeled dataset.
 However, their investigated body types are only two--\textit{average shape} and \textit{above average}, which is far from enough to make meaningful body shape-aware studies.
 In comparison, Hsiao \myet~\cite{hsiao2018creating} propose a visual body-aware embedding method that encodes fashion items with attributes and CNN features and encodes the human body with estimated SMPL~\cite{loper2015smpl} parameters and vital statistics.
 The item and body representation are then mapped into the joint embedding that measures body-clothing affinities.
 Dong \myet~\cite{dong2019personalized} determine the body shape of the users by inferring their essential body measurements from the historical clothing they have bought.
 They model the compatibility between the body shape and items to achieve personalized outfit recommendation.

-In summary, body shape-aware fashion recommendation is a prospective research area in fashion recommendation to further enhance the personalization.
-However, the study in this area is still in the early stage.
+Body shape-aware fashion recommendation is a prospective research area which is still at its early stage.
 Since the topic covers both the human body shape and personal preference modeling problems, both data and technical requirements are higher.
 From the data perspective, the collected datasets are usually on a small scale as the human body shape information is not easy to acquire.
 From the technical perspective, such a task may need cross-area techniques such as implicit feedback analysis in information retrieval and 3D human geometry estimation in graphics, which is a big challenge, leaving the problem under-explored so far.